LiamDrew/umlang/runtimes/jit/README.md

 # UM-JIT

+TODO: Figure out a different place to explain this

 A high performance virtual machine for executing Universal Machine programs.
 Powered by a just-in-time compiler that compiles Universal Machine assembly language to native machine code on Arm64 and x86-64 platforms.
 Compiles and executes benchmark Universal Machine programs up to 4.5 times faster than an emulator-based runtime.

 ## Overview